The Archetype Crucible

 years, sweeping down with the shriek of blower fans and the rumble of heavy

-treads, showing no mercy in her war on the lawless, and looting the ill-gained
+treads, showing no mercy in his war on the lawless, and looting the ill-gained

-caches of those who stood against her.
-She often traded with cities and towns,
+caches of those who stood against his.
+He often traded with cities and towns,

-equitably, gaining her reputation as a fair and honest, if somewhat cold and
+equitably, gaining his reputation as a fair and honest, if somewhat cold and

 harsh abdicator of justice.
 For years, Rettig’s troops were the favorite choice